yue/yue/docs/guides/js/getting_started.md

 ### Electron

-Since the main process of Electron uses GUI message loops, there is no need to use the `Lifetime` API, and the `Lifetime` API of Yue is not available when running under Electron.
-You should always use the `app` API of Electron to manage the process's lifetime.
+Since the main process of Electron uses GUI message loops, there is no need to use the `MessageLoop` API, and the `MessageLoop` API of Yue is not available when running under Electron.
+You should always use the `app` API of Electron to manage the process's message loop.

 ```js
 const gui = require('gui')